mjcaley/aiospamc/docs/user_guide.rst

 How to use aiospamc
 *******************

-Instantiating the :py:class:`aiospamc.client.Client` class will be the primary way to interact with aiospamc.
+Instantiating the :class:`aiospamc.client.Client` class will be the primary way to interact with aiospamc.

 Parameters are available to specify how to connect to the SpamAssassin SPAMD service including host, port, and whether SSL is enabled.
 They default to ``localhost``, ``783``, and SSL being disabled.
 Additional optional parameters are the username that requests will be sent as (no user by default) and whether to compress the request body (disabled by default).

 A coroutine method is available for each type of request that can be sent to SpamAssassin.

-An example using the :py:meth:`aiospamc.client.Client.check` method:
+An example using the :meth:`aiospamc.client.Client.check` method:

 .. code:: python